f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 Create A Separate Policy For The site2 Virtual Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now we want to create a second policy for access to site2
+Now we want to create a second policy to restrict access to site2

 Create Network Firewall Policy